paladin-t/my_basic/README.md

 ## Introduction

-MY-BASIC is a lightweight cross-platform easy extendable BASIC interpreter written in pure C with about twenty thousand lines of source code.
-MY-BASIC is a dynamic typed programming language.
-It supports structured grammar, and implements a style of OOP called [prototype-based programming](https://en.wikipedia.org/wiki/Prototype-based_programming) paradigm, furthermore it offers a functional programming ability with [lambda abstraction](https://en.wikipedia.org/wiki/Anonymous_function).
-It is aimed to be either an embeddable scripting language or a standalone interpreter.
-The core is very lightweight; all in a C source file and an associated header file; simpleness of source file layout and tightness dependency make it extraordinarily tough.
-Anyone even C programming newbies could learn how to use it and add new scripting interfaces in five minutes.
-It's able to easily combine MY-BASIC with an existing project in C, C++, Java, Objective-C, Swift, C# and many other languages.
-Script driven can make your projects more powerful, elegant and neat.
-It's also possible to learn how to build an interpreter from scratch with MY-BASIC, or build your own dialect easily based on it.
+MY-BASIC is a lightweight BASIC interpreter written in standard C, with only dual files.
+Aimed to be embeddable, extendable and portable.
+It is a dynamic typed programming language.
+It supports structured grammar; implements a style of OOP called [prototype-based programming](https://en.wikipedia.org/wiki/Prototype-based_programming) paradigm; and it offers a functional programming ability with [lambda abstraction](https://en.wikipedia.org/wiki/Anonymous_function).
+The kernel is written with a C source file and an associated header file.
+It's easy to either embed it or use it as a standalone interpreter.
+You can get how to use it and how to add new scripting interfaces in five minutes.
+It's possible to combine MY-BASIC with an existing project in C, C++, Java, Objective-C, Swift, C# and many other languages.
+Script driven can make your projects configurable, scalable and elegant.
+It's also possible to learn how to build an interpreter from scratch with MY-BASIC, or build your own dialect based on it.

-The prefix "MY-" in the name means either literally "My" or "Make Your", it's up to you.
+The prefix "MY-" in the name means either literally "My" or "Make Your".

 ## Compatibility

-It fits well on a large scale of Workstation, PC, Tablet, Pad, Mobile Phone, PDA, Video Game Console, Raspberry Pi, Arduino and even MCU; totally portable to Windows, macOS, Unix, Linux, iOS, Android, RTOS, etc.
+It fits well on a large scale of Workstation, PC, Tablet, Pad, Mobile Phone, PDA, Game Console, Raspberry Pi, Arduino and MCU; totally portable to Windows, macOS, Unix, Linux, iOS, Android, etc.

-May be used as an alternative of something like Lua.

 **For Arduino**